 • Wash clothes by hand in a bucket

 • Adapt to a diet with limited availability and seasonal variety of fresh fruits and vegetables

 • Live with limited or sporadic access to electricity, phone and internet

-• Walk or ride a bike long distances (2 to 10 kilometers) over uneven terrain
+• Walk or ride a bicycle long distances (1-6 miles, roughly 2-10 kilometers ) over uneven terrain

 Professional dress and behavior are extremely important in schools in Guyana.
 School administration expects all teachers, including Peace Corps Volunteers, to adhere to the Ministry of Education’s Code of Conduct which includes being well-groomed, dressing professionally (slacks, belt and button-down dress shirts for men, dresses and skirts or slacks with blouses for women) and respecting the organizational structure.
 Guyanese teachers are viewed as role models in the community and are cautioned by the Ministry to display publicly acceptable behaviors when not in school.
 Primary Literacy Promoters will also be held to this standard as they live and dwell in the local communities.

 While Peace Corps Volunteers of various gender expressions, gender identities and sexual orientations have served successfully in Guyana, it is important to note that Guyana has restrictive laws that target certain sexual acts.
 Primary Literacy Promoters will need to be mindful of Guyanese law and cultural norms and use their best judgment to determine how to approach sexual orientation and gender identity in the country and within their host communities.
 Peace Corps Guyana staff are available to provide support.
 They will address these topics during Pre-Service Training and identify support mechanisms to help those who may experience a lack of openness and acceptance during their service.
 Please refer to the Local Laws and Special Circumstances of the U.S. Department of State’s travel page for more information.